MinecraftSRDEV/SRLauncher/README.md

 You will need to log in to your Steam account with the game.

 It is recommended to enter your login credentials in the profile settings.
 However, if you are concerned about your login details, you can enter them later directly in SteamCMD.

+Your gamesaves, options and achivements are automatically separated for each instance.

 Notes: